 2019 Convention – Nottingham7th January 2019 by Sam Whiting

-Many thanks to Nottingham Branch for sponsoring this event, the third time the Branch has co-hosted our annual convention.
-And here is a link to their website:
+Many thanks to Nottingham Branch for sponsoring this event, the third time they have co-hosted our annual convention.